Chrzanów: History to 1809

 It is impossible to establish a reliable date for the foundation of the town.
 A stronghold existed on the site, which was later raised to the rank of a castellany.
 The earliest documents which corroborate the existence of Chrzanów castellany come from the late 12th century when, in around 1178, Chrzanów castellany was annexed to Silesia by order of Duke Casimir II the Just.
 In the second half of the 13th century it was reunited with the Duchy of Kraków.
 In 1241 the wooden stronghold of Chrzanów was put to the torch by Mongol hordes invading Poland from the east.
 The town of Chrzanów was rebuilt according to the Magdeburg Law in the mid-14th century under the reign of King Casimir III the Great.
 However it seems that it was not surrounded by defence walls.
 It is believed that Chrzanów was an open town.
-The local church was mentioned for the first time in documents in the tax-register of Peter's Pence, 1325-1328.
+The local church was mentioned for the first time in documents in the tax-register of Peter's Pence, 1325–1328.
 From the time of its construction in the 14th century until 1640 the town was the property of the Ligęza family of the Półkozic coat of arms.
 In the mid-15th century Chrzanów had c.
 430 residents and in the 17th century some 650.
 At least from the early 15th century a parish school existed next to Chrzanów's Church of St Nicholas.

 In the 16th century King Sigismund II Augustus of Poland bestowed a new privilege on the town, allowing for four extra fairs.
 Various guilds were active in the town: weavers', tailors', shoemakers', smiths', butchers' and others.
 Ancient Chrzanów's speciality was trading cattle, as here was a customs house for exports of cattle to Silesia and ore trade which was mined and smelted by Chrzanów's burghers.
 In 1640 Chrzanów was taken over by Andrzej Samuel Dembiński.
 Then in 1649 it was inherited by his granddaughter Katarzyna Grudzińska, and in 1675 by the Stadnicki family.
 In 1731 it went to Józef Kanty Ossoliński.
 In 1654 King John II Casimir bestowed upon Chrzanów the privilege of holding extra fairs and in 1781 a similar privilege was bestowed on the town by King Stanislaus II Augustus.
 The second half of the 17th century was a particularly hard period for Chrzanów.
 As a result of wars waged at the time the town was looted on several occasions by the Swedes (1655–1657), the Austrians who fought against them (1657), by Transylvanian troops of Prince George Rákóczi and by Polish troops as well.
 During the Great Northern War Chrzanów was plundered and put to the torch by Swedish troops of King Charles XII.
 During the Polish-Russian war which broke out in 1792, Chrzanów was occupied by Russian (1792–1793) and Prussian troops (1793–1795).
-In 1795, following the third partition of Poland-Lithuania, Chrzanów was annexed to Galicia in the Habsburg Empire.
+In 1795, following the Third Partition of Poland, Chrzanów was annexed to Galicia in the Habsburg Empire.